OrteliusAB/virrvarr/docs/docs/documentation/context-menu.md

 - `edge` (on edge label right click)
 - `canvas` (When right clicking on the bare canvas)

 When defining your own menu items you simply pass a label (the caption of the menu item), as well as an action (function reference).
-Your function reference will receive two arguments:
+Your function reference will/can receive three arguments:
 - `data` (the data bound to your node/edge)
 - `id` (the ID of your node/edge if applicable)
+- `direction` (direction of the clicked edge, if applicable)

 No arguments are passed to the canvas actions.